unoconv/unoserver/README.rst

 NB!
 Windows and Mac support is as of yet untested.

-Unoserver needs to be installed by and run with the same Python installation that LibreOffice uses.
+Unoserver needs to be installed by and run with the same Python installation that LibreOffice uses, to properly run the `unoserver` command.
+For client/server installations, see below.

 On Unix this usually means you can just install it with::

    $ sudo -H pip install unoserver